stephancill/stupid-wallet/CONTRIBUTING.md

 - **Clone** the repo and open `ios-wallet.xcodeproj` in Xcode.
 - **Enable capabilities (both app and extension targets):**
-  - App Groups: create/use an App Group and set it in code (default: `group.co.za.stephancill.ios-wallet`).
+  - App Groups: create/use an App Group and set it in code (default: `group.co.za.stephancill.stupid-wallet`).
   - Keychain Sharing: required by Dawn Key Management.
 - **Update code constants** if you use a different App Group:
   - In `ContentView.swift`: `appGroupId`.